 5 Reasons Every Teenager Should Go On a Mission Trip

-What would you do if you discovered an incredible experience that opened eyes, softened hearts, empowered service and changed lives?
+What would you do if you discovered an incredible experience that opened eyes, softened hearts, empowered service and changed teenagers lives?
+Introducing mission trips for teenagers.

-When a youth pastor saw how mission trips had drawn his students to others and toward Jesus, he asked himself that question.
-His answer was starting YouthWorks, an organization that now invites over 20,000 students and leaders on mission trips each summer.
+When a youth pastor saw how mission trips had drawn his teenagers to others and toward Jesus, he asked himself that question.
+His answer was starting YouthWorks, an organization that now invites over 20,000 teenagers and leaders on mission trips each summer.

 For over 25 years, we have seen mission trips play a crucial role in the lives of countless teenagers, and we continue to believe every teenager should experience a mission trip.